09aryan/AlmaBase/README.md

 ## Overview

-This Alumni App, developed using Flutter and Node.js, serves as a platform to connect and engage alumni from a specific institution.
+This Alumni App, developed using Flutter and Node.js, serves as a platform to connect and engage alumni.
 It facilitates communication, provides event updates, and encourages networking among the alumni community.

 ## Features